-What is an B visa?
+What is a B visa?

 The B “visitor” visa is a nonimmigrant visa for persons desiring to enter the United States temporarily for business (B-1) or for leisure or medical treatment (B-2).
 Travelers from certain eligible countries may be able to visit the U.S. without a visa on the Visa Waiver Pilot Program.

-Applying for a visitor B visa
+Applying for a business visitor B-1 visa

 Applicants for visitor visas must show that they qualify under provisions of the Immigration and Nationality Act.
 The presumption in the law is that every visa applicant is an intending immigrant.
 Therefore, applicants for visitor visas must overcome this presumption by demonstrating that: